Philosophy of Søren Kierkegaard: Stage Three: Religious

 The ethical and the religious are intimately connected: a person can be ethically serious without being religious, but the religious stage includes the ethical.
 Whereas living in the ethical sphere involves a commitment to some ethical absolute, living in the religious sphere involves a commitment and relation to God.

 The Kierkegaardian pseudonyms who speak of stage theory consider religion to be the highest stage in human existence.
 In one discussion of religious life, one of Kierkegaard's pseudonyms, Johannes Climacus, distinguishes two types within this stage, which have been called Religiousness A and Religiousness B. One type is symbolized by the Greek philosopher Socrates, whose passionate pursuit of the truth and individual conscience came into conflict with his society.
 Another type of religiousness is one characterized by the realization that the individual is sinful and is the source of untruth.
-In time, through revelation and in direct relationship with the paradox that is Jesus, the individual begins to see that his or her eternal salvation rests on a paradox—God, the transcendent, coming into time in human form to redeem human beings.
+In time, through revelation and in direct relationship with the paradox that is Jesus, the individual begins to see that their eternal salvation rests on a paradox—God, the transcendent, coming into time in human form to redeem human beings.
 For Kierkegaard, the very notion of this occurring was scandalous to human reason—indeed, it must be, and if it is not then one does not truly understand the Incarnation nor the meaning of human sinfulness.
 For Kierkegaard, the impulse towards an awareness of a transcendent power in the universe is what religion is.
 Religion has a social and an individual (not just personal) dimension.
-But it begins with the individual and his or her awareness of sinfulness.
+But it begins with the individual and their awareness of sinfulness.

 In Kierkegaard's meaning, purely theological assertions are subjective truths and they cannot be either verified or invalidated by science, i.e. through objective knowledge.
 For him, choosing if one is for or against a certain subjective truth is a purely arbitrary choice.
 He calls the jump from objective knowledge to religious faith a leap of faith, since it means subjectively accepting statements which cannot be rationally justified.
 For him the Christian faith is the result of the trajectory initiated by such choices, which don't have and cannot have a rational ground (meaning that reason is neither for or against making such choices).
 Objectively regarded, purely theological assertions are neither true nor false.